Nearly one in three ambulance patients waiting at least 30 minutes for A&E handover

 The numbers are higher than at any point last winter, and up on the levels reported for the previous week.

-Health chiefs said the NHS is facing a “perfect storm” of rising winter virus cases, limited bed capacity and growing demand for emergency care.
+Health chiefs said the NHS is likely to be facing “one of the most brutal winters on record”, with “a perfect storm” of rising virus cases, limited bed capacity and growing demand for emergency care.

 Some 23,999 handover delays of half an hour or longer were recorded across all hospital trusts in the seven days to November 27, according to NHS England.